 An avid ice skater, I did not want to face the prospect of a winter without my favorite sport.
 In light of the pandemic, I didn’t think it prudent to spend hours inside crowded indoor arenas, so I built my own backyard rink.

 The day before the 2020 Winter Solstice, I enjoyed the fruits of my autumn labor.
 It was a little slice of heaven.
-For a couple of all-too-fleeting hours, I danced under a powder-blue sky.
-I forgot all about work, the pandemic, politics, pettiness, violence, racism, sexism, entitlement, oppression, greed, commercialism, exploitation, pollution, pain, shame, loss, sorrow, and all the other anxiety-inducing issues that seem to colonize the consciousness from day to day.
+For a couple of all-too-fleeting hours, I danced under a powder-blue sky, forgetting all about work, the pandemic, politics, entitlement, oppression, greed, pollution, and all the other anxiety-inducing issues that seem to colonize the consciousness from day to day.
 For a couple of hours it was all lightness, bliss, and balance.
 (And an incessantly runny nose.)